-The benefits provided by the Fund are specified in the governing legislation contained in the Regulations referred to above.
-Benefits payable under the Fund are guaranteed by statute and thereby the pensions promise is secure for members.
+The benefits provided by the LGPS are specified in the governing legislation contained in the Regulations referred to above.
 The FSS addresses the issue of managing the need to fund those benefits over the long term, whilst at the same time facilitating scrutiny and accountability through improved transparency and disclosure.

-The Fund is a defined benefit arrangement with principally final salary related benefits from contributing members up to 1 April 2014 and Career Averaged Revalued Earnings ("CARE") benefits earned thereafter.
-There is also a "50:50 Scheme Option", where members can elect to accrue 50% of the full Fund benefits in relation to the member only and pay 50% of the normal member contribution.
+The LGPS is a defined benefit arrangement with final pensionable pay related benefits and Career Averaged Revalued Earnings ("CARE") benefits earned thereafter.
+There is also a "50:50 Scheme Option", where members can elect to accrue 50% of the member's retirement benefits and pay 50% of the normal member contribution.

-EMPLOYER CONTRIBUTIONS
+CONTRIBUTIONS

 The required levels of employee contributions are specified in the Regulations.

-Employer contributions are determined in accordance with the Regulations (which require that an actuarial valuation is completed every three years by the actuary, including a rates and adjustments certificate specifying the "primary" and "secondary" rate of the employer's contribution).
+Employer contributions and deficit recovery contributions are determined by in accordance with the Regulations.